-With more than 17 years of legal experience, Myles is a shareholder at the firm and leads an asbestos trial team.
-He is personally involved in every case his team handles and attributes much of the firm’s success for clients to the structure of the trial teams.
+With more than 17 years of legal experience, Myles is a shareholder at the firm.
+He is personally involved in every case he handles and attributes much of the firm’s success for clients to the structure of the trial teams.

-“It’s as if every family gets the personal attention of working with a small, local law firm, but also the extra benefit of the muscle and resources of a 60-lawyer firm with 150 support staff, which is critical in cases where you’re taking on major corporations,” Myles said.
+“It’s as if every family gets the personal attention of working with a small, local law firm, but also the extra benefit of the muscle and resources of an 80-lawyer firm with 170 support staff, which is critical in cases where you’re taking on major corporations,” Myles said.